apache/hive/hcatalog/src/test/e2e/templeton/README.txt

 If you want to run specific test in a group group you can specify the test, for example:  -Dtests.to.run='-t TestHive_1' For example, tests/ddl.conf has several groups such as 'name' => 'REST_DDL_TABLE_BASIC'; use REST_DDL_TABLE_BASIC as the name

+If you are running with Hadoop 2, please use the flag: -Dhadoopversion=23

 Running the hcat authorization tests
 ------------------------------------